A deep dive into whether or not rice is considered to be okay for consumption on the paleo diet.

 Youโ€™ll need to purchase a blood glucose monitor and eat 50 grams of rice (your choice: white or brown…you should test both.
 50 grams is about ยฝ cup) first thing in the morning in a fasted state.

-Test your blood sugar two hours later (remember, donโ€™t eat anything else, and donโ€™t work out) – if it is within normal range (70 – 140), youโ€™re probably fine to eat rice in moderation.
-If your blood sugar is higher than 140, your blood sugar could be sensitive to it and you should therefore avoid consuming it regularly.
+Test your blood sugar two hours later.
+Remember, donโ€™t eat anything else, and donโ€™t work out.
+If your blood sugar is within normal range (70 – 140), youโ€™re probably fine to eat rice in moderation.

 Gut Health

 Big picture: your body can tolerate a certain amount of carbohydrate and/or inflammatory foods before it experiences inflammation.
 Once it hits a certain tolerance level (which is unique to each individual), inflammation ensues, and the blood sugar is raised.
-Chronic inflammation and high blood sugar lead to a whole slew of health conditions, which is why figuring out your personal carb tolerance is crucial.

 Does it matter what carbohydrates you eat?
 YES!
 Some of us have intolerances to various forms of carbs (gluten-containing grains, potatoes, sugar, etc), so obviously you donโ€™t want to choose the forms of carbs that mess with your system.